No Drama: 3 way to prioritize your marriage and avoid stress during the holidays

 - How can you respond when you feel triggered?: Talking together about how to respond in good moments, will help when you are walking through the challenging ones.
 In the good moments, you can talk about what steps you will take when one of you feels stressed, tired, or misunderstood.
 Discussing this ahead of time will help set you up for success.
 Knowing what works well for you will help with the conflicts arise.
 When did conflict or stress occur?
 Was it when you visited your in-laws or when company came for a visit?
 Maybe you felt unseen at your spouse’s work party?

 Remember the heart behind the holiday season.
 Choose to squash those stressful moments and prioritize your marriage.
-Create memories you both will enjoy for years to come.
+Create memories you both will enjoy for years to come and kick stress during the holidays to the curb.

 Sending Happy Thanksgiving, Merry Christmas, and Happy New Year feels to you all!